MHindermann/slides/2022-10-13 RDMN Coffee Lecture on Git/slides.md

     - a CSV file recording numerical weather data for Basel
     - a JSON-LD file containing a Tropy database
     - an SVG file of a research project's fancy new logo
-- Git is less well suited for binary data such as audio data, images or video.
+- Git is less well suited for binary data such as audio data, images or video (changes in these files are opaque).

 # Local version control

 [![](images/local.png "Local version control")]

-- Solves problem of error-prone manual versioning of files.
+- Solves the problem of error-prone manual versioning of files.

 # Centralized version control

 [![](images/centralized.png "Centralized version control")](https://github.com/progit/progit2/blob/main/images/centralized.png)

-- Solves problem of how to work on the same files together on different computers.
+- Solves the problem of how to work on the same files together on different computers.

 # Distributed version control

 [![](images/distributed.png "Distributed version control")]

-- Solves problem of being dependent on central server for work and backup.
+- Solves the problem of being dependent on central server for work and backup.

 # Using Git

 - command line; GitLab, GitHub...

-# Git at Unibas
+# Git(Lab) at Unibas

 Several GitLab instances at Unibas but none run as official university-wide service: